rouge-coder-png/risk-aware-RL/README.md

 # Forest Fire Rescue Reinforcement Learning Project
 ## Overview

 This project aims to demonstrate the use of reinforcement learning (RL) in the context of wilderness fire rescue missions.
 We simulate a scenario where a drone is deployed to locate and rescue a person in a wildfire-affected area.
 The goal is to navigate the drone to the person's location as quickly as possible, while avoiding the fire.
-To do this, we use a Deep Q-Network (DQN) agent, which learns how to take actions in various states based on the reward feedback it receives.
+To do this, we used a standard Q-learning algirithm and later a Deep Q-Network (DQN) agent, which learns how to take actions in various states based on the reward feedback it receives.

 ## Prerequisites
 The project is also designed to be used on GoogleColab.
 To successfully run the code, follow these steps: